-Philip is Head of Journalism in the School of Media, Film and Journalism.
+Philip is Deputy Head of the Monash School of Media, Film and Journalism and Head of Journalism.

-As Head of Journalism, Philip encourages students to ponder this question: “As a Monash journalism graduate, you will inform and shape the future.
+As Head of Journalism, Philip leads internal and external discussion on the future of journalism in the new era of media fragmentation; he encourages continuous improvement in curriculum development to reflect the changes that are occurring and to ensure courses remain relevant to students and staff.
+Student enrolments are continuing to increase at Monash, despite uncertainties in the broad media landscape.
+Philip sums up his view of the importance of journalism by encouraging students to ponder this question: “As a Monash Journalism graduate, you will inform and shape the future.
 The only question is: what is the world you would like to create?”

 Since joining Monash, Philip’s has maintained his journalism practice while making significant contributions to the scholarly field of Journalism Studies.

 - Popular media.
 Philip has been featured speaking on media and climate change, along with broader issues of the history of journalism and its future.
 Outlets have included television, online and print publications.

 - Scholarly conferences.
 He has delivered papers at many national and international conferences in his research areas, including conferences in Perth, Aarhus (Denmark), Berlin, Hamburg, Bergen, Cape Town, Hobart, Sydney and others.

 - International collaborations.
 He was the Monash coordinator of a world-first consortium of European and Australian universities collaborating to teach environmental reporting and promote staff and student mobility.
 The project was called the Global Environmental Journalism Initiative (GEJI) and Monash’s partner universities overseas have been in the UK, Denmark, Finland and Greece.